Products, Services, and Data

 Through the COMPASS Rails with Trail Workgroup, planners, elected officials, business owners, active transportation advocates, police officers, health professionals, and other members of the community are exploring the potential of a dedicated, off-street, low-stress, bicycle and pedestrian route along the Union Pacific Boise spur line (the Boise Cutoff).
 To better coordinate region-wide pathway planning, the Rail with Trail Workgroup has since been merged with the COMPASS Active Transportation Workgroup, but work to explore the potential for a Rail with Trail continues.

 Find out more information on Rails with Trails here.

 COMPASS has installed 14 permanent bicycle/pedestrian counters to collect data on bicycle and pedestrian use around the valley.
 The counters provide information such as the numbers of bicyclists and pedestrians using certain routes, and the days of week and times of day they are using them.
 The permanent counters will help track trends over time, to see if and how the numbers of users change by time of day, day of week, and month of year.
 View a larger version of the bicycle/pedestrian counter location map.

 The permanent counters are the first of their kind in Idaho.The locations for the counters were chosen with input from the Active Transportation Workgroup, along with other considerations including vendor-supplied data and bicycle and pedestrian crash statistics.

 In addition to the permanent counters, which focus on dedicated biking and walking paths and bike lanes, COMPASS has also purchased portable bicycle/pedestrian counters which can be used on trails, roads, and at intersections.
 These portable counters can capture a lot of information about a small area, then be moved to do the same in a different area.
 When several portable counters are used together, they can measure all the bicycle and pedestrian movements at an entire intersection at one time.

-The portable counters are available for temporary use by COMPASS members and other public agencies in the valley.
+The portable counters are available for temporary use by COMPASS members.
 COMPASS will install the counters and collect data upon request using the various types of counting equipment available.
 Learn more about on- and off-street counting equipment and request specific locations for installation.